 Now that I said that, from the 18th episode up, the story just kept getting stronger and more interesting, that usually happens when the main lead takes the strings of her life and stops being dumb.

-On the same ship there was also a night club dancer with her daughter, she was suffering from a terminal disease, and got extremely drunk, enough to try to commit suicide on this ship’s cover.
-When she was about to jump she sees a little girl calling for her mother about to fall off the boat, thinking it was her child she jumped to the sea to save her and they both disappeared.
+On the same ship there was also a night club dancer with her daughter.
+She was suffering from a terminal disease, and got extremely drunk, enough to try to commit suicide on this ship’s cover.
+When she was about to jump she sees a little girl calling for her mother about to fall off the boat.
+Thinking she was her child she jumped to the sea to save her and they both disappeared.

 The girl that was lost was In Joo, but her real mother found the dancer’s daughter instead, whenever she saw her she forgot In Joo’s face, and assured that this little girl was the one that she gave birth to.
 After some investigation on his husband part, he decided to let his wife be happy with this girl that lost her mother too.

-Everyone will gather at this feast that won’t leave anyone feelings alone, revenge, fate, anger and just plain evilness, will be served at a table that might seem too long at first but after you go through all the long introduction, you won’t regret watching it.
+Everyone will gather at this feast that won’t leave anyone feelings alone.
+Revenge, fate, anger and just plain evilness, will be served at a table.
+It might seem too long at first but after you go through all the long introduction, you won’t regret watching it.